Skip to main content

 The Scheme reached its designed output of electricity in 1974, and provides essential water for agriculture and other purposes.
 Local towns and villages have grown, attracting new businesses, residents and tourists.
 But some critics have argued that by rerouting entire river systems and denying the Snowy River its natural flow rate the Snowy Mountains Hydro-Electric Scheme also led to environmental damage.

-The Snowy is still generating power today, producing 32 per cent of all renewable energy for Australia’s east coast mainland electricty grid.
-In 2018 the Liberal–National Party Coalition Government announced plans to build ‘Snowy 2.0’.
+The Snowy continues to generate power.
+By 2018 it was producing 32 per cent of all renewable energy for Australia’s east coast mainland electricty grid.
+The Liberal–National Party Coalition Government announced plans to build ‘Snowy 2.0’ in 2018.

 Read a longer version of this Defining Moment on the National Museum of Australia’s website.